apkaur32/CryptoClustering/README.md

 3. Cluster Cryptocurrencies with K-means Using the Original Scaled Data.

 4. Optimize Clusters with Principal Component Analysis
-- Create a new DataFrame with the PCA data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.
+- Create a new DataFrame with the PCA data and set "coin_id" index from the original DataFrame as the index for new DataFrame.
 Display as follows:

 <img width="303" alt="2PCA_DataFrame" src="https://github.com/apkaur32/CryptoClustering/assets/150749167/6ab5f896-776c-4a66-aa0b-2f48c7e45fd7">

 5. Find the Best Value for k Using the PCA Data

-6. Cluster Cryptocurrencies with K-means Using the PCA Data Answer the following question: What is the impact of using fewer features to cluster the data using K-Means?
+6. Cluster Cryptocurrencies with K-means Using the PCA Data
+    - Answer the question: What is the impact of using fewer features to cluster the data using K-Means?

-7. Visualize and Compare the Results
+7. Visualize and Compare the Results before and after PCA optimization.

 ![3_elbow_curve](https://github.com/apkaur32/CryptoClustering/assets/150749167/d7d3c2f5-b585-44fe-92d8-e4ce0990309e)